Year 1 2020 - 2021

 Year 1 Learning

-Children will have PE every Friday morning but please make sure that kits are in school every day!
+Children will have PE every Friday (updated in November).

 Finally, it would be brilliant if we could read with an adult at home every day for ten minutes.